-Turkish Court Ruling Clears Way For Hagia Sophia To Be Converted To A Mosque
+Turkey Converts Istanbul's Iconic Hagia Sophia Back Into A Mosque

-A Turkish court has paved the way for the government to convert the Hagia Sophia museum, one of Istanbul's most famous landmarks, into a mosque.
+Turkish President Recep Tayyip Erdogan has ordered the Hagia Sophia museum, one of Istanbul's most famous landmarks, to be converted into a mosque.

+He made the announcement hours after a top court cleared the way for him to make the change.

-The Hagia Sofia, a major draw for tourists, has a long and complicated history.
-The architectural marvel was built as a church by the Byzantines in the 6th century, and was converted into a mosque in 1453 under Ottoman rule.
+The Hagia Sophia, a major draw for tourists, has a long and complicated history.
+The architectural marvel was built as a church by the Byzantines in the 6th century and then converted to a mosque after the Ottoman conquest of Constantinople in 1453.

 In 1934, Turkish leader Mustafa Kemal Ataturk's cabinet decreed that it be turned into a museum.
 It is widely regarded as a symbol of peaceful religious coexistence.

-Friday's ruling by a top Turkish court invalidates the 1934 decree.
+Friday's court ruling invalidates the 1934 decree.
 It grants Turkey's president the authority to restore the museum to its status as a working mosque.
+The decision said the site is listed as a mosque in its title deed and that cannot be changed, Turkey's Anadolu news agency reported.

-President Recep Tayyip Erdogan has previously signaled that he wants to make that change.
-He is expected to speak later Friday about the status of the Hagia Sophia.
+Erdogan had previously signaled that he intended to make that change.
+In his decision Friday, he said the site would be transferred to the Directorate of Religious Affairs and will be open for worship.

-In recent years, the Turkish government has "allowed Quran readings there on special occasions," Turkey's Anadolu news agency reported.
+In recent years, the Turkish government has "allowed Quran readings there on special occasions," Anadolu reported.

 Previously, a presidential spokesman offered assurances that the building would remain open to visitors and that no changes would be made to the interior.
 The domed site retains its Christian iconography, and minarets were added during its time as a mosque.